La Maison Montignac. Heated pool, Games, View. Near Bordeaux, Bergerac SW France

 - Walk to village

-La Maison Montignac is a tastefully converted large stone barn complete with a private heated swimming pool which is fenced, gated and alarmed to provide extra security for young children.
-A well equipped games room and private clay tennis court offer plenty to keep guests of all ages amused.
+La Maison Montignac is a tastefully converted large stone barn complete with a private heated swimming pool that is fenced, gated and alarmed to provide extra security for young children.
+A well-equipped games room and private clay tennis court offer plenty to keep guests of all ages entertained.
 Near Bordeaux, Bergerac, Saint Emilion and the Dordogne in south west France.

-La Maison Montignac has a “home from home” feel because the owners spend several months of the year there themselves and have lovingly restored and improved this fabulous building.
-Offering spacious accommodation with all of the facilities you could wish for, set amongst large landscaped gardens of approximately 1 acre with stunning views over the valley and an easy 20 minute walk (2km) to the historical bastide town of Monsegur which has a selection of shops, bars, restaurants and a weekly market every Friday.
-There are also vibrant weekly night markets every Wednesday in the peak summer months.
-Choco Latine boulangerie which produces artisan bread, fine French patisserie and chocolates on-site is a favourite of the owners and there is a well stocked Carrefour supermarket 1.6km (1 mile) from the house just before you enter Monsegur .
+La Maison Montignac has a “home from home” feel because the owners have lovingly restored and improved this fabulous building.
+Offering spacious accommodation with all of the facilities you could wish for, set amongst large landscaped gardens of approximately 1 acre with stunning views over the valley and an easy 20-minute walk (2km) to the historical bastide town of Monsegur.

 The entire house and all facilities are for your exclusive use during your stay.